snithissh/astro-paper/src/pages/about.md

 title: "About"
 ---

-# Meet Nithissh S

-## Background
-- Senior Security Engineer based in Chennai, Tamilnadu, India.
+# Nithissh S - Security Engineer ✨
-- Hacker, AppSec researcher, and speaker with 4+ years of experience in Application Security.

-## Expertise
-- Bug Bounty hunting, Code review, Cloud security (AWS), SAST & DAST.

-## Achievements
+**Greetings!** I'm Nithissh, a seasoned *Security Engineer* based in Chennai, India, weaving my expertise in Bug Bounty hunting, Code review, and Cloud security.
+With over 4 years of experience, I've orchestrated impactful projects, unveiled critical vulnerabilities, and earned accolades, including the prestigious Bug Bounty Hunter of the Year.

+### 🌟 **Highlights:**
-- Led a team in a 30-day security research project, uncovering 50+ critical CVEs in Wordpress Plugins at PatchStack.
+- Led a team in a 30-day security research project, unveiling 50+ critical CVEs.
-- Spearheaded the development of a DAST solution at Tata Elxsi, resulting in zero reported security issues.
+- Spearheaded the development of a cutting-edge DAST solution, resulting in a flawless security record.

-## Speaking Engagements
+- Recognized by the Government of the UK for unmasking a remote code execution vulnerability.

+### 🎤 **Speaking Engagements:**
-- Featured speaker at OWASP Chennai Chapter and 0xCode Hackers Live Event.
+- Illuminated the stage at OWASP Chennai Chapter on "Hacking Porn and Dating Sites."

-## Awards
+- Shared insights at 0xCode Hackers Live Event in Pune on "Hacking Human Vulnerabilities for Infosec and Bug Bounties."

+### ✍️ **Writing:**
+- Authored captivating articles on leaked databases, OTP login exploitation, and SSTI leading to RCE.

+### 🏆 **Awards:**
-- Received a Challenge Coin from the Government of UK for identifying an RCE vulnerability.
+- Proud recipient of a Challenge Coin from the Government of the UK.
-- Named Bug Bounty Hunter of the Year at Seasides Conference Goa.
+- Crowned Bug Bounty Hunter of the Year at Seasides Conference Goa.

-## Work Experience
+### 👨‍💼 **Work Experience:**
-- **Vulnerability Analyst II at Mastercard:** Conducting cutting-edge penetration testing.
+- *Vulnerability Analyst II* at Mastercard, Pune.
-- **Security Engineer at Tata Elxsi:** Leading DAST solution development.
+- *Security Engineer* at Tata Elxsi, Chennai.

-## Education
+- *Cybersecurity Analyst* at ICTECH Engineering Solution, Chennai

+### 🎓 **Education:**
 - B.Sc in Computer Science from Gurunanak College Velachery.

-## Certifications
+### 🚀 **Certifications:**
 - eWPTx, CRTP, CCSKv4, eWPT, eCPPTv2, AWS Certified Cloud Practitioner.

+Feel free to dive into my [LinkedIn](https://www.linkedin.com/in/nithisshs/) for an immersive journey.
+Attached is my updated resume, and if the prospect of joining forces resonates with you, let's connect! 🚀

 ## Security Advisories